AD | These project is in collaboration with Gorilla Glue, but all opinions are my own

 Making the Map Paper Leaves

-3. Draw an acorn leaf template or cut out and print the one I used here.
+Step 3: Draw an acorn leaf template or cut it out and print the one I used here.
 Next, place the template on a green area of the old map and draw around it.
-With scissors cut out the leaves.
+With scissors, cut out the leaves.
 I used 20 leaves for this paper leaf wreath.

-4. To make the map leaves more 3D, using a knife or the end of the scissors score the paper.
+Step 4: To make the map leaves more 3D, use a knife or the end of the scissors to score the paper.
 Score down the centre spine of the leaf and then out to each edge.
 Then, gently bend the leaf along the score lines to give them a 3D look.

-4. Using a drop of Gorilla Super Glue Micro Precise on the top of the leaf stem, glue 2 leaves together.
+Step 4: Using a drop of glue on the top of the leaf stem, glue 2 leaves together.
 Make sure the leaves only overlap by about a third.

 Assembling The Paper Leaf Wreath

-6. Now that the map leaves and acorns have been made the paper leaf wreath is ready to be assembled.
+Step 5: Now that the map leaves and acorns have been made, the paper leaf wreath is ready to be assembled.

-7. Once the wreath is covered in brown paper attach the map leaves using Gorilla Mounting Tape Squares.
+Step 6: Once the wreath is covered in brown paper, attach the map leaves using Gorilla Mounting Tape Squares.

 The Gorilla Mounting Tape Squares are double-sided sticky pads.
 Remove one of the mounting tape squares from the backing and place it on top of the brown paper ring.

-Next, remove the top film layer from the mounting tape square and stick one of the oak leaves to it.
-Carry on adding the map leaves at even intervals until the whole leaf wreath is covered.
+Next, remove the top film layer from the mounting tape square and stick one of the oak leaves.
+Try adding the map leaves at intervals until the whole leaf wreath is covered.

-All that is left to do now is to hang the map leaf wreath on the door.
+All left to do now is hang the map leaf wreath on the door.
+For added texture, you could stitch the edges of these map leaves as I did with this paper leaf embroidery.

-If like me you love all things acorn, you should check out these upcycled acorn sweater pillows for fall or these cute felted acorn mini Christmas wreath.
+If you love all things acorn like me, you should check out these upcycled acorn sweater pillows for fall or these cute felted acorn mini Christmas wreaths.

 Map Leaf Wreath For Fall